-Laboratory-based surveillance is one of the pillars of monitoring infectious disease trends.
-The Dutch National Institute for Public Health and the Environment (RIVM) coordinated the implementation of this datasharing network.
+HAVNet is a worldwide laboratory network of hepatitis A virus experts collaborating to perform supranational studies and sharing a joint repository.
+The Dutch National Institute for Public Health and the Environment (RIVM) coordinated the implementation of this datasharing network and maintains the database.

 HAVNet is a continuation of the HAV working group, which was formed within the Foodborne viruses in Europe network (FBVE), a network of virologists and epidemiologists from different countries who share surveillance and research data on enteric virus infections.
 The FBVE network started in 1999 and was initially financed through three EU projects.
 Since the last EU project has finished in 2008, there is no financial support, while the number of participants has increased significantly.